felsheima/Salt_Stack/README.md

-# Salt_Stack
+Salt_Stack

-Automating software installation using different methods through salt states
+Automated software installation using Salt states.

+This repository contains Salt states that automate software deployment using multiple installation methods.
+Each state is structured for clarity, maintainability, and compatibility with future software updates.

+State Naming Conventions

+*_choco.sls
-States ending in _choco.sls install software using the Chocolatey Package Repository.
+Installs software using the Chocolatey Package Repository.

-States with _exe or _msi notate what kind of executable the software was installed with.
-The silent flags were located using USSF.

-When applicable, I also use jinja varaibles to set the software version to ensure flexibility with future updates.
+*_exe.sls / *_msi.sls
+Indicates installation using a standalone .exe or .msi installer.
+Silent installation flags were identified using USSF (Universal Silent Switch Finder).

+Version Management

+When applicable, Jinja variables are used to define software versions.
+This approach improves modularity and supports seamless updates by allowing version changes without modifying core state logic.